Director’s appointments bring total to 15 in Sandia’s history

 At Sandia, she’s worked on automatic target recognition systems for synthetic aperture radar sensors and new techniques for advanced SAR exploitation.
 “Sandia and our sponsors were ahead of the times in the 1990s, but the military community has since accepted the need for automated image exploitation,” she said.

-She has also developed a range of mathematically rigorous data analytic techniques widely used in the
+She has also developed a range of mathematically rigorous data analytic techniques widely used in the near-real time detection, classification and geolocation of threat signatures, often providing orders-of-magnitude improvement over pre-existing technologies.

 “Several of the statistical techniques that I first developed in graduate school are still regularly cited and applied in the areas of geophysics and epidemiology,” she said.
 “My work came at just the right time, as these fields were rapidly becoming more quantitative in nature.